Mid-South Coliseum: Professional wrestling

 The Mid-South Coliseum was also well known in professional wrestling as the home base for the United States Wrestling Association and its predecessors; Jerry Lawler headlined hundreds of shows at the facility.
 It held weekly wrestling shows that regularly drew over 10,000 people from 1970 to 1991.
 Among many notable events, Lawler faced Terry Funk in an "empty arena fight" at the Coliseum in 1981.
 On April 5, 1982, Lawler piledrove comedian Andy Kaufman twice, ending a match between the two in disqualification.
 Kaufman was taken away in an ambulance.
 The incident would become the impetus for a feud that culminated in Kaufman and Lawler appearing together on Late Night with David Letterman a few months later in an altercation since revealed to be staged in which Lawler slapped Kaufman on-air and Kaufman responded by shouting profanities and throwing coffee at Lawler before storming out of the studio.
 The act is largely credited with giving rise to modern-day professional wrestling.
 On April 27, 1987, Austin Idol defeated Lawler in a steel cage match, causing the audience to riot.
 World Championship Wrestling also held several events at the Coliseum over the course of 1996 through 2000.

 Hockey

 The Mid-South Coliseum served as the home of the original Central Hockey League team, the Memphis Wings (later the Memphis South Stars) from 1964 through 1969.
 To accommodate hockey, piping was installed beneath the Coliseum's floor surface.
 The ice was often left intact between games, allowing Memphis residents to partake in public skating.

-In 1992, the Memphis RiverKings of the newly re-formed Central Hockey League brought a successful return of professional hockey to the Mid-South Coliseum, drawing good crowds from 1992–2000.
+In 1992, the Memphis RiverKings of the newly re-formed Central Hockey League brought a successful return of professional hockey to the Mid-South Coliseum, drawing good crowds from 1992 to 2000.
 Trying political circumstances prevented much-needed updates from being made to the Coliseum, resulting in the RiverKings moving to the new DeSoto Civic Center, now Landers Center, in Southaven, Mississippi in 2000.